Gh0stm4chine/VPlayer_lib/ffmpeg_build/README.md

 - pkg-config
 - git
 - libtool
+- yasm (for libjpeg turbo x86)
+- nasm (for libjpeg turbo x86)

 **Command (Debian/Ubuntu):**

-``sudo apt-get install autoconf autoconf-archive automake pkg-config git libtool``
+``sudo apt-get install autoconf autoconf-archive automake pkg-config git libtool yasm nasm``

 For mac: you have to install xcode and command tools from xcode preferences (tool brew from homebrew project)